repepo/kore/README.md

 # tintin

 Numerical code to solve the linear Navier-Stokes and induction equations for a viscous, incompressible and conductive fluid enclosed within a rotating spherical shell.

+Tintin is free for everyone to use, with no restrictions.
+Too often in the scientific literature the numerical methods used are presented with enough detail to guarantee reproducibility, but only *in principle*.
+Without access to the actual implementation of those methods, which would require a significant amount of work and time to develop, readers are left effectively without the possibility to reproduce or verify the results presented.
+This leads to very slow scientific progress.
+We share our code to avoid this.

+If this code is useful for your research, we invite you to cite the relevant papers (coming soon) and hope that you can also contribute to the project.

 ## Getting Started